 One just needs to Signup for free and start testing immediately.
 QAs simply need to follow the steps below:

 - Upload the app to be tested on the platform

-- Select the mobile device (with browser and OS of choice) to test on
+- Select the OS (Android or iOS) and mobile device to test on

 Note: QAs can also directly install apps from the App Store or Playstore.